11 minute read

 Acknowledgment

-By default, the server will automatically acknowledge STOMP messages before the message is delivered to the client.
+By default, the server automatically acknowledges STOMP messages before delivering them to the client.

-Instead, the client can choose to handle message acknowledgment by subscribing to a destination with the ack header set to client or client-individual.
+Alternatively, the client can handle acknowledgments by subscribing with the ack header set to client or client-individual.

-In that case, the client must use the Message#ack method to inform the broker that it has processed the message.
+In that case, call Message#ack to inform the broker that the message has been processed.

 const subscription = client.subscribe(